-The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards ("IFRS") and the requirements of the Companies Act, 2016 in Malaysia.
+The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia.

-The financial statements have been prepared on a historical cost basis except otherwise disclosed in the accounting policies below.
+The financial statements have been prepared on a historical cost basis except otherwise disclosed in the accounting policies below and on the basis of accounting principles applicable to going concern.